Click below for pertinent facts and informational links for the materials that our corner guards are made from.

 Will powder coating rust?

 Powder coating is resistant to cracking, peeling, chipping, abrasion, rust and damage due to chemical exposure.
-While it isn't indestructible, it is highly durable, retains colour and gloss, goes on uniformly, has excellent UV stability and is a far more environmentally friendly option than traditional liquid paint.
+While it isn't indestructible, it is highly durable, retains color and gloss, goes on uniformly, has excellent UV stability and is a far more environmentally friendly option than traditional liquid paint.

 Is Powder Coating expensive?